 “This has been an exciting adventure for us since we started on March 1, 2015,” says Pastor Dr. Keith Kunda.
 “We started our church at Fishers Junior High School during the worst snowstorm of the year.
 We moved to this building on November 1, 2015, and we have grown consistently since then.
 We have been very blessed that this building was available.
 It has been a perfect fit for us.”
 Since the first worship service with 50 people, growth has been steady, with a current average of about 250.
 Dr. Kunda noted they have drawn members from Hamilton, Marion, Boone, Howard and Hancock counties.
 They offer a 9:30 a.m. worship service every Sunday, with Sunday School following at 11 a.m.There are two adult Sunday School classes, and well-known Bible teacher Terry McIntosh leads a class for youth.

-“We have people who come to check us out for the first time and say, ‘Yes let’s stay,’” Dr. Kunda says.
+“We have people who come to check us out for the first time, especially on Easter Sunday, and say, ‘Yes let’s stay,’” Dr. Kunda says.
 “That’s a great feeling.
 When people walk in the door, they are welcomed like we have known them all their lives.
 It feels like a family here.
 Legacy Bible Church people give their time, talents and treasure to help us continue to grow.”